From the streets of India to the streets of Shirley, this fantastic restaurant is bringing an authentic taste of Indian street food to Solihull.

 Next time you’re looking for a delicious and authentic Indian meal, head to Indico Street Kitchen for delicious North Indian street eats in a fun and lively setting.

-Now offering Independent Birmingham Members: 20% off the bill (Sunday – Thursday: takeaway only, when purchased at the venue)
+Now offering Independent Birmingham Members: 20% off the bill (Sunday – Thursday)